ceph-dovecot/dovecot-ceph-plugin/README.md

 #### ImapTest
 To run ImapTest with POP3 you have to use a profile file which sets POP3 as the client protocol.
 [Profile example](https://github.com/tallence/dovecot-ceph-plugin/blob/master/doc/profile-pop3.conf)

+### Status

+This project is under active development.
+If you find errors or omissions in this document, please don’t hesitate to mail the authors.
+The software has never proven its reliablity in production and has to be considered as beta.
+The project has not released a stable version, yet, and the API and object format my change til that happens.

 ## RADOS Dictionary Plugin

 The Dovecot dictionaries are a good candidate to be implemented using the Ceph omap key/value store.
 They are a building block to enable a Dovecot, which runs exclusively on Ceph.

-Dovecot uses two namespaces for dictionary K/V.
+Dovecot uses two namespaces for dictionary keys.

 * `shared/<key>`: These are shared entries.
 These keys will be stored in a RADOS object named _<oid>/shared_. <key> will be used as omap key as given.
 * `priv/<key>`: These are private entries for a user.
 These keys will be stored in a RADOS object named _<oid>/<username>_. <key> will be used as omap key as given.